-Emergency Preparedness is managed by the City's Office of Emergency Services.
-Responsibilities include disaster preparedness, readiness, response of City departments, and mitigation.
+Emergency Preparedness is managed by the City's Office of Emergency Services (OES) for disaster preparedness, readiness, City departments response, and mitigation.

-The City plans for and responds to all types of natural and man-made disasters, such as terrorist attacks.
+The City plans for and responds to all types of natural and man-made disasters.
 All departments in City government respond to disasters.